Pumpkins, crafts, haunts and mazes near Bella Vista

 WHAT -- Exeter Corn Maze State, open now through Nov.
 7, Wednesday, Friday-Sunday; hours vary according to activity.
 Check exetercornmaze.com/hours for more information.

-The list of activities and events at this fall extravaganza are as long as your arm and includes haunted barns and mazes, frights and lights ride-through, barnyard activities, hayrides, a petting zoo, pumpkin jumps, a zip line, go karts and pig races.
+The list of activities and events at this fall extravaganza is as long as a scarecrow's arm and includes haunted barns and mazes, frights and lights ride-through, barnyard activities, hayrides, a petting zoo, pumpkin jumps, a zip line, go karts and pig races.
 And really, the list goes on.

 WHERE -- Missouri MM, Exeter, Mo., 65647